wavymav/native-exercise/README.md

 ## Bonus: Performance Improvements (Optional)

-If you complete the main exercise early and have time remaining within the 45-50 minute limit, implement the following performance optimizations.
-These are quick wins that demonstrate React performance optimization skills:
+If you complete the main exercise early and have time remaining within the 45-50 minute limit, identify and implement performance optimizations.
+Look for opportunities to improve rendering performance, reduce unnecessary computations, and prevent race conditions.

-### 1. Memoize PostCard Component (`components/post-card.tsx`)

-Wrap the `PostCard` component with `React.memo` to prevent unnecessary re-renders when parent components update but the post data hasn't changed.

-**Considerations:**

-- What props should trigger a re-render?
-- How should you handle the comparison function?

-### 2. Optimize Expensive Computations (`components/post-card.tsx`)

-The `formatTimestamp` function is called on every render.
-Use `useMemo` to memoize the formatted timestamp value so it's only recalculated when the `timestamp` prop changes.

-### 3. Optimize FlatList Callbacks (`app/(tabs)/index.tsx`)

-Use `useCallback` to memoize the `renderPost` and `keyExtractor` functions passed to FlatList.
-This prevents these functions from being recreated on every render, which can cause FlatList to unnecessarily re-render items.

-**Hint:** Consider what dependencies these callbacks have.

-### 4. Debounce Like Button Clicks (`components/post-card.tsx`)

-Add debouncing to the like button handler to prevent rapid-fire mutations if a user clicks multiple times quickly.
-This reduces unnecessary network requests and potential race conditions.

-**Considerations:**

-- How long should the debounce delay be?
-- Should you use a library or implement a simple debounce yourself?
-- How does this interact with optimistic updates?
+### Areas to Consider

+- **Component Re-renders**: Are components re-rendering unnecessarily when parent state changes?
+Consider React's memoization patterns to prevent re-renders when props haven't changed.
+- **Expensive Computations**: Are there calculations that run on every render but could be optimized?
+Look for functions that process data but only depend on specific props.
+- **List Performance**: Are there optimizations that could improve FlatList rendering performance?
+Consider memoizing callbacks passed to FlatList to prevent unnecessary item re-renders.
+- **User Interactions**: Are there edge cases with rapid user interactions that should be handled?
+Think about preventing duplicate mutations when users click buttons quickly.

 ### Success Criteria for Bonus

-1. ✅ PostCard is memoized with `React.memo`
-2. ✅ Timestamp formatting is memoized with `useMemo`
-3. ✅ FlatList callbacks are memoized with `useCallback`
-4. ✅ Like button has debouncing to prevent rapid clicks
+1. ✅ Unnecessary component re-renders are minimized
+2. ✅ Expensive computations are optimized
+3. ✅ List rendering performance is improved
+4. ✅ Rapid user interactions are handled gracefully
 5. ✅ Performance improvements are measurable (smoother scrolling, fewer re-renders)

 ### Testing Performance Improvements

 - Use React DevTools Profiler to verify fewer re-renders
 - Test scrolling performance with 100+ posts
-- Verify that rapid like clicks don't cause multiple mutations
+- Verify that rapid interactions don't cause issues
-- Verify that memoization reduces unnecessary component re-renders
+- Verify that optimizations reduce unnecessary work

 ## Questions?